How to Prepare Your Delicious Dan Sululu

 How to Make Kosan Rogo (Cassava Cake)

-Kosan Rogo recipe is one of the various northern cuisines that many love.
+Kosan Rogo is one of the various northern cuisines that many love.
 Its major ingredient is cassava.
-It is to make and tastes great when done well.
-Kosan rogo, also called Dan na rogo, or wainan rogo can be done in two major ways, either by using cassava flour...
+It is easy to make and tastes great when done well.
+Kosan rogo, also called Dan na rogo or Wainan rogo can be done in two major ways: either by using cassava flour or...

 This delicacy basically contains cassava.
 The back of the cassava is peeled and then spread under the sun to dry.
 When dried, it is then taken and grinded into fine flour.
-Interestingly, you do not need to pass through this process as the cassava flour can be found in our local markets at affordable prices.
+Interestingly, you do not need to pass through this process as cassava flour can be found in our local markets at affordable prices.

 Without any further ado, let’s dive into its preparation!